lizzhang-spec/lizzhang-spec.github.io/_pages/en.md

 <span class='anchor' id='Biography'></span>
 # Biography

-I am an early-career researcher passionate about Optimization, Generative AI, and Machine Learning.
+I am an early-career researcher passionate about Optimization Algorithm and Generative AI.
 My work explores the intersection of these fields, aiming to develop innovative approaches and advance theoretical insights.
-Committed to continuous learning, I strive to deepen my understanding and contribute meaningful research to the academic community.

-I am currently focused on algorithm design for optimization problems in generative models, with a particular emphasis on **Neural Architecture Search (NAS)**, **Generative Adversarial Networks (GANs)**, and **Large Language Models (LLMs)**.
+I am currently focused on algorithm design for optimization problems in generative models, with a particular emphasis on **Evolutionary Computation**, **Neural Architecture Search (NAS)**, **Generative Adversarial Networks (GANs)**, and **Diffusion Model**.

 <span class='anchor' id='-Qualifications'></span>
 # Qualifications